kienle1819/argocd-tutorial/README.md

 - Kubectl configured
 - Public Git Repository on GitHub

-*You can still use ArgoCD on other Kubernetes Clusteres like AKS, EKS, GKE, etc. and other Git services, however, this is out-of-scope of this Tutorial!*
+*You can still use ArgoCD on other Kubernetes Clusteres like AKS, EKS, GKE, etc.

 ## Install and configure ArgoCD